 - Discussions of cultural identity are woven throughout the programming at CIEE’s Ambassador Johnny and Mrs. Angie Young Fellows Civic Leadership Summit

 CIEE is committed to recruiting and retaining diverse staff at every level of the organization, including advisory groups and the board of directors.
 We strive to open doors for all people from all backgrounds and identities, and we believe a workforce that reflects the demographics of those whom we serve is critical.

 To create and maintain a diverse and inclusive work environment, Human Resources provides support and education, while senior leaders and managers in every department are required to measure their success in advancing our diversity and inclusion objectives.

 Historically CIEE has benefited from strong employee diversity in many areas (e.g., gender, national origin, age, and sexual orientation), while other measures of diversity have not kept pace with changing demographics.
 As we rebuild, we are focused on expanding our racial and ethnic diversity.
-Our goal is to have a domestic workforce that includes at least 30% people of color by 2026, and at least 50% people of color by 2031.
+We make sure that everyone is treated equally, and all applicants are given a truly fair opportunity to join CIEE’s team.
+Therefore, we aspire to have a domestic workforce that includes at least 30% people of color by 2026, and at least 50% people of color by 2031.

 of 2020-2021 college study abroad participants identify